 So, when are your cosmetic products ready for the makeup mortuary?

 If cosmetics are not disposed of in a timely fashion, they risk gathering bacteria or changing composition, affecting the product’s efficacy and, more importantly, could pose a health risk.
-Here are some parameters as to when it’s time to say Bye Bye Beauty!
+Here are some parameters for when to say Bye Bye, Beauty!

 Check The Label: